Embedded contact homology of prequantization bundles: From domain dependent to domain independent

 To see that this definition works as expected, we have the following lemma.
-We include the proof, as it will better elucidate why we can invoke the obstruction bundle gluing formalism in the setting under consideration.
+We include the proof, as it elucidates why we can invoke the obstruction bundle gluing formalism in the setting under consideration.

 \begin{lemma} Given a gluing pair $(C_+,C_-)$, there exists $\delta_0 >0$ with the following property.
 Let $\delta \in (0,\delta_0)$ and let $\{C(k) \}_{k=1,2,...}$ be a sequence in $\mathcal{G}_\delta(C_+,C_-)/\R$.
 Then there is a subsequence which converges in the sense of \cite{BEHWZ} either to a curve in $\M^{J}(\alpha,\beta)/\R $ or to a broken curve in which the top level is $C_+$, the bottom level is $C_-$, and all intermediate levels are unions of index zero branched covers of $\R$-invariant cylinders. \end{lemma}